EdgeLord69-dev/Progression-Boost/README.md

 Thanks to Ironclad and their grav1an, Miss Moonlight and their Lav1e, Trix and their autoboost, and BoatsMcGee and their Normal-Boost that makes this script possible.

-Progression boost is a boosting script for maintaining a consistent quality throughout the whole encode.
-It works in the same way as Ironclad's grav1an using polynomial regression, and can be easily configured to target different quality levels and more.
+Constant quality?
+Eliminating bad frames?
+Whatever your target is, Progression Boost has you covered.
+Progression Boost is a flexible boosting script that runs faster and gives better result than av1an's `--target-quality`.
+It works in the same idea as Ironclad's grav1an using polynomial regression, and can be easily configured to target different quality targets and more.

 ### Usage

-Progression Boost is very customisable.
-As a starting point, we offer multiple presets with different quality targets.
+As a starting point, Progression Boost offers multiple presets with different quality targets.
 You can choose one that's closer to what you want to achieve with your encode, and then modify the config from that.

 For users that don't want too much tinkering and just want to quickly get a good result – one that's even better than av1an's `--target-quality`, both qualitywise and timewise – don't worry.
 There will be guides in the file specifically for this.
 Once you've picked the suitable preset for your target, you would only need to adjust three quick parameters in the files and you are good to go!
 Download a preset and follow the guide at the very top of the file.